alshdavid/mach/README.md

 There is already support for dynamically loaded Rust plugins (incomplete but it's there) but JS plugins are all the rage these days so supporting them is vital.

+The cool thing about using Deno is that it supports the Node.js standard library and comes with TypeScript support out of the box.
+This means plugins can be written in TypeScript and target either the Node.js or Deno runtimes.

 I intend to support:

 - [Resolvers](https://parceljs.org/features/plugins/#resolvers)